Laurel Sarfan, Ph.D. | Post-Doctoral Scholar

+Lulu is a behavioral and social scientist at the RAND corporation and a licensed clinical psychologist.
 Lulu grew up in Beijing and attended undergraduate studies at Peking University.
 She then got her master’s degree in public health at Johns Hopkins, and got her PhD in Clinical Psychology at Emory University.
 She completed predoctoral clinical internship at UCLA Semel Institute as one of the child interns.
+She then worked with our team as a post-doctoral scholar.
 She is broadly interested in transdiagnostic mechanisms and treatment of psychiatric disorders as well as quantitative psychological methods.

 Catherine Callaway | Graduate student